WABI-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WABI-TV entered into an additional affiliation agreement with Decades in 2015.
 The official launch date was announced as October 1, 2015; but the network soft-launched on a new third subchannel on September 24 at 2:30 p.m., a week prior to that date.
 However, WABI-DT3 experienced some technical difficulties that first week, losing video that night and again the following afternoon.
 The problem with the station's receiving satellite dish was, however, diagnosed and repaired, and no further difficulties occurred.
 WABI-DT3 is available to Spectrum customers in the Bangor DMA on digital channel 1255.
 Moosehead Enterprises also provides the channel to select customers in Greenville, Rockwood, Guilford and Monson, passing the signal through as channel 5.3.
 Bee Line Cable provides the channel to its subscribers on channel 5–13.
 There are no other announced prospective cable or satellite service pick-ups at this time.

 On October 1, 2020, an Ion Television digital subchannel was launched on channel 5.5.
 As a result, WLBZ's Ion digital subchannel 2.3 was replaced by Quest.

 Analog-to-digital conversion

 WABI's broadcasts became digital-only, effective on June 12, 2009.
 On January 4, 2010, the FCC issued a "Report & Order" allowing WABI to move from this allotment to VHF channel 13.
 The station made this move to be consistent with other full-power stations in the market (which are also on the VHF dial) to save on energy costs as well as improve reception of the station.
-At 2:00 p.m.on December 13, 2010, WABI turned off channel 19 and commenced operations on channel 13.
+At 2 p.m.on December 13, 2010, WABI turned off channel 19 and commenced operations on channel 13.